re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 #### IssueComments

+And lastly for the comments of the selected issue, we can also just grab the hook from where we declared the state and use it.
+Because of Suspense, we again don't need to handle the loading case in here.

 ```diff
  import ReactMarkdown from 'react-markdown'

  import { insertMentionLinks } from 'utils/stringUtils'
 -import { Issue, Comment } from 'api/githubAPI'
 +import { Comment } from 'api/githubAPI'
  import { UserWithAvatar } from 'components/UserWithAvatar'

  import styles from './IssueComments.module.css'
 -
 -interface ICLProps {